microsoft/satellite-imagery-labeling-tool/docs/Developers-guide.md

 satellite-imagery-labeling-tool   latest    a6bb8ad1972a   14 minutes ago   1.32GB
 ```

-### Pull a Pre-built from DockerHub
+### Pull a Pre-built Image from DockerHub
 TODO: Instructions here after docker hub is set up

 ### Run Container
 Once you have built or pulled your desired image, you can run it in a container.

-Because the application in the container will be exposed on port 1234, we need to publish the container's 1234 port to a port on our host machine using the `-p` flag.
+Because the application in the container will be exposed on port 1234, we need to publish the container's 1234 port to a port on our host machine using the `-p, --publish` flag.
 Here we will publish to port 3000.
 See [this article](https://www.mend.io/free-developer-tools/blog/docker-expose-port/) for a detailed description on working with ports.
-We will use the `-d` flag to start a container in "detached mode", so the only output will be the container id.
+We will use the `-d, --detach` flag to start a container in "detached mode", so the only output will be the container ID.
 ```
 $ docker run -d -p 3000:1234 satellite-imagery-labeling-tool bf5d560a8cf5a70a85c372ad5218a39c78867b8fe165b0fa2194b995682feca8